 - Dolphins need just about 0.3 seconds to exhale and inhale.

 - They regularly dive at a depth of 3 to 46 meters.
 Dolphins do not need much deep dive for food.
 Like humans, deep diving can also exert negative physiological impacts on dolphins.

 - Dolphins have several thermoregulatory strategies, due to which their body temperature remains constant.
-They have blubber (a thick layer of fat) just beneath their skin which prevents the heat loss.
-Their circulatory system adjusts as well as conserve heat.
+They have blubber (a thick layer of fat) just beneath their skin which prevents heat loss.
+Their circulatory system adjusts as well as conserves heat.

 - When dolphins sleep, half of their brain stay alert and conscious in order to take a breath and protect itself from threats.

 54. Dolphin Echolocation Facts – Dolphin Sonar Facts